sadekcric/assignment-8-book-review/README.md

 ## Support

-For any questions, feedback, or issues, please contact us at [contact@bookblaze.com](mailto:contact@bookblaze.com).
+For any questions, feedback, or issues, please contact us at [contact@bookVibe.com](mailto:contact@bookVibe.com).

 ## About the Author

-Book Blaze is developed and maintained by [Your Name or Your Team Name].
+Book Vibe is developed and maintained by [Your Name or Your Team Name].
 We are passionate about promoting reading and making books accessible to everyone.